laravel/docs/passport.md

 <a name="default-scope"></a>
 ### Default Scope

 If a client does not request any specific scopes, you may configure your Passport server to attach default scope(s) to the token using the `setDefaultScope` method.
-Typically, you should call this method from the `boot` method of your application's `App\Providers\AuthServiceProvider` class:
+Typically, you should call this method from the `boot` method of your application's `App\Providers\AppServiceProvider` class:

     use Laravel\Passport\Passport;